How to Give Respectful and Constructive Code Review Feedback

-Words such as “just”, “easy”, “only”, or “obvious” can come across belittling and condescending.
+Words such as “just”, “easy”, “only”, or “obvious” can come across as belittling and condescending.
 It’s a good practice to remove those words from your code review feedback.
 Most of the time, they do not add any value.
-A good explanation about the problems caused by those words gives Jim Fisher here.
+A good explanation of the problems caused by those words gives Jim Fisher here.

-You can use Alex.js – a linter that integrated with several IDEs – to automatically flag those words for you.
+You can use Alex.js – a linter that is integrated with several IDEs – to automatically flag those words for you.